helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed Learn Fetch and Promises by Building an fCC Authors Page from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum, by doing all 29 steps.

 **Thoughts:** This course allowed me to learn about the Fetch API, its methods, and how to use them.

+---

+### Day 72: 14 March 2024.
+Thursday

+**Today's Progress:** Completed the Build a Product Splash Page section of Module 6 (Responsive Design) of Scrimba’s Frontend Developer Career Path.

+**Thoughts:** This section was another good refresher for responsive design.
+Notably, this section taught about viewport units, the `order` and `box-sizing` properties in CSS.